GTAmodding/gta3script-specs/SPECIFICATION.md

 | `SET lvar_flt var_flt`        | `SET_LVAR_FLOAT_TO_VAR_FLOAT lvar_flt var_flt`     |
 | `SET var_int STRING_CONSTANT` | `SET_VAR_INT_TO_CONSTANT var_int STRING_CONSTANT`  |

 For the first example, each command in the collection of alternatives for `SET` was evaluated with the arguments `lvar_int 10`.
-One must have produced a successful compilation, and that one was choosen as the replacement command.
+One must have produced a successful match, and that one was choosen as the replacement command.

 The same happens for the other examples in the table.